-THEBOYS BRIGADE CONSENT & GIRLS' ASSOCIATION > the adventure begins here FORM Member's Name in Capitals SECTION A (To be completed by The (insert name of District) District: Repu Leader In charge Contact Number: It is advised that parents/guardians m ake a note of the above deta nils.
-SECTION B (To be completed by the Full Name of Member: Date of Birth: parents/guardians) PERMISSION I give my permission for the ild's name) to attend and take part in (activity and date).
-Signed: Name: Date: Name and Address of Child's Doctor: Telephone Number: Details of any medical condition or a needed who who have the child currently taking any medical condition. allergies leaders should be at BB)? the dring currently taking any modic o provide detaile bolowy.
-Does the child self- medicate?
-No Please give details of any additional provide details below): leaders should be aware of (Please SPECIAL NEEDS Please give details of any particular ne eeds your child has to enable e them to participate in BB activities:
+BRIGADE & GIRLS' ASSOCIATION > the adventure begins here CONSENT FORM Member's Name in Capitals SECTION A (To be completed (insert name of District: District: Leader in Charge: Leader In charge Contact Numb per: SECTION B (To be completed I ans make a note of the above d the date).
+Signed: Name Telephone Number: e aware of (including and medication at BB)?
+Is the child currently taking any medication?
+No Yes (Ple ease provide details below): Does the child self- medicate?
+Please give details of any addi provide details below): on leaders should be aware of (Please SPECIAL NEEDS Please give details of any partic cular needs your child has to ena able them to participate in BB activities:

+DADENTS/CHADDIAN NO CONTACT DETAILS

 Address: NS CONTACT DETAILS

 Telephone: (Home) Email: (Mobile)

 ALTERNATIVE CONT ACT DETAILS

-Address: ACT DETAILS
+Address:

-Telephone: (Home) (Mobile)
+(Mobile)

 Email:

-Relationship to you (if any)
+Relationship to you (ii a any)

-PHOTOGRAPHS
+PHOTOGRAPHS During this event/entire ity we may take photos and/or videos and need to obtain your concept for this

-ity we may take photos and/or videos and need to obtain your consent for this;
+please tick ONE of the ity we may take photos and/or videos and need to obtain your consent for this;

-please tick ONE of the options below:
+picade tion of the of the options bolow.

-ographs/videos to be taken of my child during BB activities and used at all levels

-with The Boys' Brigade e for publicity, communications and publications including social media.
+ographs/videos to be taken of my child during BB activities and used at all levels of publicity, communications and publications including social media.

 ☐ I do not wish and ph otographs/videos to be taken of my child while they are undertaking BB activities.

-does not impact on ph consent obtained on this form ONLY applies to this particular event/activity and noto consent given to the Company through the Annual Information Form or as Guardian through My.BB.
+does not impact on ph consent obtained on this form ONLY applies to this particular event/activity and oto consent given to the Company through the Annual Information Form or as Guardian through My.BB.

-(If individuals ind dicate they do not wish to appear in any BB publicity that wish will be respected)
+(If individuals inc dicate they do not wish to appear in any BB publicity that wish will be respected)

 Signed:

-Name (In BLOCK CAP TTALS):
+TITALS):

+Relationship to BB Mei Date: mber:

-Data mber:
+Data Protection

-Date:

-Administration Use:
+The Boys' Brigade requires participating in activities as with the General Data Protedatabase system) while you this information in line with a known as a subject access in personal information to ensure that we look after the well-being of all children and young people part of their membership.
+All personal information (including sensitive data) is held in accordance ection Regulations (GDPR).
+Personal data is held securely within Online Brigade Manager (our right child is an active member of the organisation.
+If their membership becomes inactive, we'll archive our retention policy.
+You have the right to ask for a copy of all data we hold about your child, this is request (SAR).
+We take data protection very seriously and further information bout how we collect, ata is provided in our Data Protection Policy.

+, , , , , , , , , , , , , , , , , , , , •

-Form Received: / /
+Administration Use: Form Received: /